markproy/sagemaker-workshop/lab1/README.md

 called **Introduction to Applying Machine Learning**.
 Find the line called **xgboost_customer_churn** and click **Use**.

+Be sure to change the S3 bucket name in the first cell.

 Navigate to the notebook and follow the documentation provided in the sample notebook.